Frequently Asked Questions

 Can the Potomac Yard sites identified in the report (p.
 36) be used for a VA Tech partnership, given the proximity to the innovation campus?

 Yes, ACPS has been engaged in ongoing discussions with the developer of Potomac Yard and with Virginia Tech on the parameters of a partnership.
 One of the priorities addressed by the Educational Design Team (EDT) as well as the facilities team was the power and value of cross-institutional partnerships in support of students’ post-secondary educational success and their preparation for 21st century career pathways.

 How much information do we have on the Potomac Yard site?

 The following is the information we have about Potomac Yard:

-- We are working with the City and owners/developers on transferring land from Block 4 (0.7 acre) to Block 23 (1.1 acre)
+- We are working with the City and owners/developers on transferring land from Block 4 (0.7 acres) to Block 23 (1.1 acres)